-To locate the query data, sign into your Google console, click the Search Traffic link located on the left sidebar, then click Search Analytics from the drop-down menu.
+To locate the query data, sign in to your Google console, click the Search Traffic link on the left sidebar, then click Search Analytics from the drop-down menu.

 You can find the Download link on the bottom left of the page.

 Google Searches Related To